abailoni/cellpose-training-gui/README.md

-# Cellpose-training-GUI
+# Tool for Image Annotation and Training Cellpose
-Tool for conveniently creating image annotations for training custom [cellpose](https://www.cellpose.org) models:
+Graphical tool for quickly creating image segmentation annotations and training custom [Cellpose](https://www.cellpose.org) models.

+Main features:
-- Select regions of interests in Napari
+1. Select regions of interests using Napari (from one or multiple images)
-- Create annotations in QuPath or Napari
+2. Create cell annotations using QuPath or Napari
-- Train a new model (with option to use a remote server with GPU and CUDA support) or export the training data and train a new model using the `cellpose>=2.0` interface.
+3. Train a new Cellpose model (with option to use a remote server with GPU and CUDA support) or export the training data and train a new model using the `cellpose>=2.0` interface.

-See [documentation](https://abailoni.github.io/cellpose-training-gui) for installation and usage.
+To install it, see the [documentation](https://abailoni.github.io/cellpose-training-gui).

 ![](docs/cellpose-training-gui/images/starting-gui-v0.2.jpg)